1. How does the recalibration of my filters work?

 3. How long can a calibration standard be used for in total?

-To establish a statistical database for determining recertification intervals, we recommend having all reference materials recertified at least every 12 months during their first two years of use, and then selecting a suitable recertification interval based on the values measured.
+To establish a statistical database for determining recalibration intervals, we recommend having all reference materials recalibrated at least every 12 months during their first two years of use, and then selecting a suitable recalibration interval based on the values measured.

 Further information can be found in chapter 5 in the product catalog "Certified Reference Materials for UV / Vis Spectroscopy".